 Relax at the Kananaskis Nordic Spa

+The Kananaskis Nordic Spa at Kananaskis Mountain Lodge is one of the best places to head on a cool or winter day in the Rockies.
 It’s here you can find outdoor hot tubs and a pool, as well as a relaxation room, steam room, and saunas.
 It’s great for a romantic holiday in the Rockies or to enjoy with friends!

 Stay at Sundance Lodge

-Located near the Wasootch Ridge Trailhead and Nakiska Ski Resort is this fantastic accommodation option.
-Sundance Lodges offers accommodation in the form of canvas tipis and trappers tents.
-It’s an excellent choice for those who wish to have more camping adventures as each site is unserviced.
+This awesome accommodation option in Kananaskis is located near the Wasootch Ridge Trailhead and Nakiska Ski Resort.
+Sundance Lodge offers accommodation in the form of canvas tipis and trappers tents.

 Hike Tent Ridge